metacpan/metacpan-k8s/docs/ServersDisksEtc.md

 Type=ext4

 [Install]
-WantedBy=local-fs.targe
+WantedBy=multi-user.target
 ```

-### Update systemd and start the service which will perform the mount
+### Update systemd, enable (so it will start on reboot) and start the service which will perform the mount

 ```
 systemctl daemon-reload
+systemctl enable mnt-cluster_data.mount
 systemctl start mnt-cluster_data.mount
 ```